YunranChen/sta-663-2018/README.md

 use vectorization for numerical computation

--Able to optimize code to improve performance
+- Able to optimize code to improve performance

 testing/benchmarking/profiling